See by:open filter

-Stephanie has experience representing companies and individuals in SEC and DOJ investigations involving potential violations of the securities laws, the Foreign Corrupt Practices Act, the False Claims Act, and other federal and state laws.
+Stephanie has experience representing companies and individuals in SEC and DOJ investigations involving potential violations of the securities laws, the Foreign Corrupt Practices Act, the False Claims Act, consumer protection laws, and other federal and state laws.
 Stephanie also has extensive experience conducting internal investigations and representing clients in securities, trade secrets, employment, and other complex commercial litigation matters.

 Additionally, Stephanie devotes her practice to pro bono work, representing clients in adoption, immigration, and civil rights matters.

 Stephanie is a regular contributor to Orrick's Securities Litigation, Investigations and Enforcement blog and an Associate Editor of The World in US Courts: Orrick's Quarterly Review of Decisions Applying US Law to Global Business and Cross-Border Activities.

 During law school, Stephanie was a law clerk in the Division of Enforcement at the U.S. Securities and Exchange Commission.

-Bill Alderman, a partner in the San Francisco office, concentrates his practice on business litigation and dispute resolution.
+Bill Alderman, a Senior Counsel in the San Francisco office, concentrates his practice on business litigation and dispute resolution.
 He has broad experience in matters involving federal and state securities, corporate governance, technology, trade secrets, business torts and international disputes.

 Bill is additionally recognized for the results he has obtained in insurance coverage, employee benefits, and federal and state antitrust disputes.
 He commits a substantial part of his time to pro bono representation and to representation of the firm.